 Before you apply for any of the geek cards, though, take a good look at your spending and payment habits.
 Rewards cards tend to carry higher interest rates, are best suited to people who pay their balances in full every month, and they are available only to applicants who have good or excellent credit scores.
 Because applying for a credit card will cause a small drop in your credit scores, you’ll want to be relatively certain your application will be approved, especially if you’re planning a big purchase like a home or a car in the next few months.
 You can see two credit scores monthly for free at Credit.com to get an idea of where you stand, as well as get individualized tips on raising or maintaining your score.

-At publishing time, the Chase Ink Bold and Chase Ink Plus are offered through Credit.com product pages, and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Ink Bold and Chase Ink Plus are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.